Honda CRV 2018 Vs 2017: Is There Any Real Difference?

 - A Breakdown of the Longevity of Honda Civics

 - A Side by Side Comparison of Honda CR-V and Nissan Rogue

 Except for the base LX trim, all versions of the models are equipped with a 7-inch touchscreen with the facility of Android Auto and Apple CarPlay.
 They also have a high-quality sound system, satellite navigation, and more.

 The Sensing Safety package is standard for these models.
-All versions have adaptive cruise control, collision mitigating braking system, lane keep assisting system, road departure mitigation system, and more.
+All versions have adaptive cruise control, collision mitigation braking system, lane keeping assist system, road departure mitigation system, and more.

 Performance & Mileage

 The 2017 and 2018 CRV models project similar performance with their two engine choices – the standard 2.4L I4 engine produces 180 lb-ft torque and 184 horsepower while the 1.5L turbocharged I4 version boosts the horsepower to 190.

 You can go for an all-wheel-drive option if your driving routes include long stretches of mud and dirt.
 The all-wheel drive provides better stability in off-road conditions and wet weather.

 The latest CRV comes with an overhauled suspension that increases the comfort of the passengers.
 Without affecting the quality of the ride and smooth driving, it cuts the chance of passengers rolling in corners.